MicrosoftDocs/azure-devops-docs/docs/test/track-test-status.md

 Use test case charts to find out the progress of your test case authoring.
 The charts for test cases give you the flexibility to report on columns that you add to the tests page.
-By default, test case fields are not added to the view in the tests page.
+By default, test case fields aren't added to the view in the tests page.

 If you already know how to add a chart, jump to the [examples](#ExamplesTestCase) below of charts that you can create for test cases.